drio/drio.org/content/projects/temp-sensor.md

 link: "https://github.com/drio/librato-esp8266"
 ---

-A temperature and humidity sensor that uses Librato as a backend to persist the measurements.
+Temperature and humidity sensor with Librato as a backend.